telerik/fiddler-everywhere-docs/knowledge-base/export-websocket-traffic.md

 - Save or export the entire WebSocket sessions through the **Save** and **Export** options in the Live Traffic grid context menu.
 This allows you to preserve the whole WebSocket session and reload it later for further inspection.

-- Load the **Messages inspector**, and use the **Copy all content to clipboard** option from the toolbar.
+- Load the **Messages inspector**, and use the **Copy all content to clipboard** option from the toolbar icons.
 This will copy all messages alongside their technical data in plain text format.

 - If you want to export a specific message, select it, go to its **Message inspector**, and then use the **Save message content to file** or **Copy all content to clipboard** options.